Creating a Home Assistant Dashboard for Tablets

 Inspiration from iOS Design Principles

-I copied a few iOS ideas: simple spacing, rounded corners, subtle shadows and clear hierarchy.
+I borrowed a few iOS ideas: simple spacing, rounded corners, subtle shadows and a clear hierarchy.
 Icons sit above labels.
-Important controls are larger and centrally placed.
-Colour is used sparingly to indicate state changes rather than as decoration.
-This approach keeps the interface readable from across the kitchen table and makes touch interactions predictable.
+Important controls are larger and centred.
+Colour is used for state changes, not decoration.
+That keeps the interface readable from across the kitchen table and makes touch actions predictable.

 Steps I use: